-Until 2017 it only offered renewable energy incentives for hydropower and as a result solar PV and wind have remained underdeveloped, while uncontrolled hydropower development has caused increasing discontent and damage to protected areas.
+Until 2017 Albania only offered renewable energy incentives for hydropower and as a result solar PV and wind have remained underdeveloped, with only 21 MW of solar installed by the end of 2020 – though plenty of plans exist.
+At the same time, uncontrolled hydropower development has caused increasing discontent and damage to protected areas.

-Albania is the only country in the Western Balkans to have completed new large hydropower plants in the last decade and as of the end of 2016 it had new fewer than 17 operational hydropower plants of more than 10 MW.
+Albania is the only country in the Western Balkans to have completed new large hydropower plants in the last decade and as of the end of 2020 it had no fewer than 23 operational hydropower plants of more than 10 MW, as well as countless smaller ones (see Regulator’s report).
 Even for the larger plants, financing is often impossible to trace, but known sources include the IFC, EBRD, Raiffeisen and other commercial banks.

 Albania has promising potential for wind and solar, but as with all the countries in the region, different sources put the exact figures at quite different levels, depending among other things on whether they use sustainability criteria.